How to Grow and Care for Sunflowers

 When is the best time to plant sunflowers?

-You can plant your sunflowers in the spring once the danger of frost has passed at the soil warms to at least 45 to 50 degrees, but it is better to wait a bit longer.
+You can plant your sunflowers in the spring once the danger of frost has passed and the soil warms to at least 45 to 50 degrees, but it is better to wait a bit longer.
 Optimal sunflower seed germination occurs when the soil is between 70 and 78 degrees.
 Here in Maine that may mean waiting until the first week in June.
 Planting them too early poses the risk of poor germination.

 How deep should you plant sunflower seeds?

-Sow seeds to a depth of 1/2 inch and cover them with soil.
+Sow sunflower seeds to a depth of 1/2 inch and cover them with soil.
 Firm the soil down with your hands to secure the seeds and remove air pockets around the seeds.
 Space seeds according to the directions of the seed packet.
 Short sunflowers can be spaced 4 inches apart, while taller sunflowers need 8 inches or more between plants.